Baked strawberries and rhubarb make for a mouthwatering spring dessert

 The crunchy macadamia topping and the vanilla ice cream — which melts unctuously around the warm fruits — add only a bit of richness to this otherwise light dessert.

 It’s time to bake!

 Strawberry-rhubarb crisp with macadamia nut streusel

-- 1 teaspoon finely grated orange zest (use microplane grater)
+1 teaspoon finely grated orange zest (use a microplane grater)

-- 1/2 cup macadamia nuts (or cashews) – coarsely chopped (use a food processor or mortar and pestle)
+1/2 cup macadamia nuts (or cashews) – coarsely chopped (use a food processor or mortar & pestle)

 - Preheat oven to 350ºF (180ºC).

-- Step 1: Place the strawberries and rhubarb in a large bowl.
+- Place the strawberries and rhubarb in a large bowl.
 Sprinkle with the sugar, cornstarch, Cointreau and orange zest and stir until well incorporated.
 Place into the prepared mold and set aside.

 - Cook’s note: The crisp can be made up to 6 hours ahead, and kept at room temperature.
 To serve, preheat oven to 350ºF (180ºC) and bake for 6 to 8 minutes until just warmed.
 Leftovers can be refrigerated for up to two days, although the topping will lose its crunch.